dantebhang/CryptoInfo/README.md

 > A React application using public APIs to display cryptocurrency details and news.

 ## Description
-This responsive application was built using React best practices while utilizing API state management through Redux Toolkit.
+This responsive application was built using React best practices while utilizing API state management through Redux Toolkit and RTK Query.
 Ant Design was implemented to create the UI and line charts with Chart.js.
 Data was fetched using multiple sources:

 1. [Coinranking API](https://developers.coinranking.com/api/documentation) was used to list all cryptocurrencies and related information.
 2. [Bing News Search API](https://www.microsoft.com/en-us/bing/apis/bing-news-search-api) was used to get the latest crypto news.